psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The young girl was alone.
 There was nothing for her to do in the house: she read the books on the table.
 Then came into her head what the old Black Lady had said to her about the window.
 Up she got on her feet, and took a little chair.
 She went to the window and looked through it.
 She saw the Black Lady and the Devil playing cards.
 Down fell the young girl terrified.

-The Black Lady rose, opened the door, and came out She asked her: 'What didst thou see in the room ?'
+The Black Lady rose, opened the door, and came out She asked her: 'What didst thou see in the room?'

 'I saw nothing.
 Let me alone.
 I am tired of my life.'